Committee for NCTE, NAB merger hopeful of implementation - citifmonline.com

 The NAB, on the other hand, was established under the National Accreditation Board Act 2007, Act 744, as the government’s agency responsible for the regulation, supervision and accreditation of tertiary institutions in the country.

-It also advises the President on the grant of charter to private tertiary institutions.
+It also advises the President on the granting of charter to private tertiary institutions.

 –